DHS disinformation board's work, plans remain a mystery

 The board’s creation spurred outrage across social media, with dozens of conservative pundits and Republican politicians dubbing it the “Ministry of Truth,” a reference to the government agency responsible for creating propaganda in George Orwell’s novel “1984.”
 The term “Ministry of Truth” trended on Twitter for hours.

 Thousands of posts focused on Jankowicz, including past social media posts that criticized Republicans and questioned the veracity of stories about Hunter Biden, the president's son.
-Other posts used anti-Semitic language to attack her and Mayorkas for their Jewish heritage.
+Other posts used anti-Semitic language to attack Jankowicz, who is not Jewish, and Mayorkas, who was born to Jewish parents.

 While the board was set up in part to combat Russian disinformation, it instead fueled conspiracy theories and more stories in Russian state media.
 One Kremlin-backed piece carried the headline: “Biden’s ‘Ministry of Truth’ is another propaganda tool.”

-Note: This story was first published on May 4, 2022.
-It was updated on May 5, 2022, to make clear that Disinformation Governance Board Director Nina Jankowicz is not Jewish and Department of Homeland Security Secretary Alejandro Mayorkas was born to Jewish parents.